-We are privately funded and we don’t appeal for funds, so we can take risks and support unpopular causes in ways that big charities find hard to do.
+We are privately funded, so we can take risks (and support unpopular causes) in ways that big charities and government bodies find hard to do.
 We are entirely run by volunteers, so our costs are low.

-These are the sorts of issues we tend to look at:
+These are the sorts of issues we tend to look at when we decide what projects to back:

 - Is it something new for this particular area?